 A graph is called \emph{domination perfect} if $\gamma(H) = i(H)$ for every induced subgraph $H$.
-This is a stronger property than what we have in Conjecture~\ref{conj:igamma}, and this strong property does not hold.
-We can see that $G_n(d)$ is not domination perfect for $n \geq 3$ and $d \geq 4$ by considering $H$ to be the induced subgraph on
+This is a stronger property than what we have in Conjecture~\ref{conj:igamma}, and this strong property does not hold. \begin{proposition} For $n \geq 3$ and $d \geq 4$ the graph $G_n(d)$ is not domination perfect. \end{proposition} The proof of the proposition can be seen by considering $H$ to be the induced subgraph on